| EXECUTIVE SUMMARY

 Policy Recommendations

-26. There is no single approach which will "solve"
+26. There is no single approach which will "solve" the population problem.
+The complex social and economic

 factors involved call for a comprehensive strategy with